This article is also published on Surviving My Past

 Learn to anticipate stressful or triggering events

 Learn to distinguish past from present reality and how to stay “in the present”

 The Work of Stabilization In Trauma Treatment

-If the trauma symptoms include dissociative alters the alters must know about and communicate with each other.
+If trauma symptoms include dissociative alters, the alters must know about and communicate with each other.

-This is not easy and my recent attempts to communicate broke through memory barriers and lead to this most recent period of decomposition and regression.
+This is not easy, and recent attempts to communicate broke through memory barriers and lead to this most recent period of decomposition and regression.

 Regression is an unconscious defensive process by which the patient reverts to a previous level of functioning, usually to a certain infantile or juvenile stage.”

 One of the best portrayals of regressive decomposition is in the film Repulsion by Roman Polanski.

 Catherine Deneuve portrays Carol, a sexually conflicted young Belgian woman.

 Carol lives in London with her older sister. .